SpectreKitty/SpectreKitty/README.md

 - 👋 Hi, I’m Astry
 - 👀 I’m interested in ... gaming, reading, learning and coding.
 - 🌱 I’m currently learning ...
-React
+Python
 - 💞️ I’m looking to collaborate on ...  coding projects and web development
 - 📫 How to reach me ... email